 But sometimes, these realizations come too late to repair the damage inflicted on the relationship and the person they’ve hurt.
 Sometimes, the victim has experienced too much for too long and reaches what I call their threshold: The point of no return.

-The person doing emotionally abusive behaviors who takes responsibility for their past is a significant step toward healing.
+The person doing emotionally abusive behaviors who takes responsibility for their past is taking a significant step toward healing.
 When they acknowledge, “I did this.
 I hurt this person.
 How could I have been so awful?
 What have I done?”
 They finally understand the full breadth of the destruction they’ve caused.

 This is what I help people learn in the program.
 They reflect, analyze, and understand that the coping mechanisms and survival skills they developed in childhood, which served a purpose then, are harmful and destructive in their adult relationships.

 The journey of healing the emotional abuser takes is a path that requires courage, accountability, and a willingness to transform from the inside out – usually becoming someone they’ve never been.
-That’s a tough road to travel for anyone to travel, but every step on the journey is worth it.
+That’s a tough road for anyone to travel, but every step on the journey is worth it.

 This woman’s therapist said that the letter she wrote to her ex was sincere.
 They said it’s a promising sign, and it’s possible that their ex-partner might respond to it one day.